paramatma007/paramatma007/README.md

 <a href="https://www.linkedin.com/in/param-dave-807334135"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" height="35" /></a>
 <a href="https://pkd5085.medium.com"><img src="https://img.shields.io/badge/-Medium-000000?&style=for-the-badge&logo=medium&logoColor=white" height="35" /></a>

-I am a Cyber Security Consultant with hands-on professional experience in various domains within Cyber Security.
-Following areas are my primary focus of research - Penetration Testing, Threat Hunting, Red Teaming, and Purple Teaming.
+I am a Cyber Security Consultant with 6+ years of hands-on professional experience in various domains within Cyber Security.

 ## Objective
 Cyber Security has fascinated me since my college days with it's everchanging landscape.
 We live in a digital age where technology is rapidly evolving, making Cyber Security a necessity for any organization.
 I aim to simplify this rather complex field and make it more accessible to everyone through sharing guidance, learning resources, and my research on various aspects of Cyber Security.
 I also intend to encourage as many people as possible to pursue this field.